 Is pay-per-click advertising an instant jolt?

 17250314_SLots of attorneys and law firms are looking for an instant increase in business.
-Instead of taking their time to patiently develop a comprehensive strategy to market their firm and retain new cases, pay-per-click is one of the most popular methods many law firms take.
+Instead of taking their time to patiently develop a comprehensive strategy to market their firm and retain new clients, pay-per-click is one of the most popular methods many law firms use.
 The expectation is that the business will just roll into the office once a campaign is up.

 So, who is correct here?
 Does it work or does it not?